Learn how to become a top woman leader in India with this list of 12 leadership qualities and skills to help women leaders succeed.

 Encourage open communication between you and your team members.
 You should always have time for suggestions and feedback to help maintain a good rapport with everyone.

+You can learn interpersonal communication skills with free communication skills courses.
 Be aware of the issues and concerns of your people and be on the lookout for disagreements and unhealthy working attitudes.

 Great female leaders learn how to speak confidently in front of an audience, or be interviewed by the media on topics involving the organization or on women’s leadership topics, should the occasion arise.